wp-plugins/ns-widget-recent-comments/readme.txt

  - Using FTP Client

     Download ns-widget-recent-comments.zip
-    Extract the ns-tweet directory to your PC or Lap Top Upload the ns-tweet directory to the /wp-content/plugins/ directory Activate the plugin in the Plugin dashboard
+    Extract the ns-widget-recent-comments directory to your PC or Lap Top Upload directory to the /wp-content/plugins/ directory
+    Activate the plugin in the Plugin dashboard

 - Usage:

 On the Appearance dashboard choose Widgets.
-Find "NS Widget Recent Comments" on the left side where the widgets are.
+Find "NetScripter: Recent Comments" on the left side where the widgets are.
 Click on it and choose the widget area you would like to place the widget.
 Then click on the small arrow on the right from the "NS Widget Recent Comments" title, a dropdown menu with

 options will appear.
 You can then fill in the informations and choose appropriate options as you like.